Comparing Brookdale Senior Living (NYSE:BKD) & Deerfield Healthcare Technology Acquisitions (NASDAQ:DFHT)

 |Brookdale Senior Living

-This table compares Brookdale Senior Living and Deerfield Healthcare Technology Acquisitions’ net margins, return on equity and return on assets.
+Brookdale Senior Living has higher revenue and earnings than Deerfield Healthcare Technology Acquisitions.

 Summary